Public Health May Be US Election Loser as Coronavirus Surges

 “There’s a lot of suffering that is going to happen before then, which could have been prevented,” Wen said.

 Federal health officials have said they believe a vaccine could get emergency use authorization before the end of the year.
-The first limited supplies of doses would then be immediately distributed to the most vulnerable populations.
+The first limited supplies of doses would then be immediately distributed to the most vulnerable populations, which is likely to include frontline health care workers.
 Doses would then gradually become more widely available.

 The timeline hinges on having a vaccine that’s shown to be safe and effective, which experts note is not yet a certainty.
 “The vaccine has to move at the speed of science,” said Dr. Joshua Sharfstein, vice dean for public health practice at Johns Hopkins University and former Maryland state health department chief.